Frequently Asked Questions: This page contains answers to common questions

 On the IVC campus, the Internet cafe provides a number of computers.
 The Learning

 Center Lab (first floor)on the Kentfield campus may also be open.

 What is your grading policy and grading scale?
 Is all work assigned required or optional?

-My grading policy includes classwork (approximately 68% of the grade), chapter quizzes online
+My grading policy includes homework (approximately 60% of the grade), chapter quizzes online

-give an optional extra credit exam for 20 additional points (20%) at the end of the semester.
+I offer an optional extra credit problem set for 20 additional points (20%) at the end of the semester.

 Below is my grading scale.
 I do not give "+" or "-" grades, ie B+.
 See also

 FAQ #10, below, for the Pass/No Pass option and FAQ2 for the Incomplete option.